 COVID-19 Vaccine - Providers and Partners

-Any organization or provider that wants to provide vaccination will need to enroll as a COVID-19 vaccine provider and meet certain enrollment requirements such as demonstrating that they can administer the vaccine safely and meet vaccine storage and reporting requirements.
+Any organization or provider that wants to provide vaccination will need to enroll as a COVID-19 vaccine provider and meet certain enrollment requirements.
+Visit the CDC’s website to learn how to enroll as COVID-19 Vaccination Provider.

 Additional Resources for Vaccine Information

 - The Arizona Partnership for Immunization (TAPI) COVID-19 Vaccine Trainings

 - CDC COVID-19 Vaccines (Requirements, Trainings, and Resources)

 - FAQs for Healthcare Providers

 - CDC: COVID-19 Vaccination Clinical & Professional Resources

 - Provider Resources for COVID-19 Vaccine Conversations with Patients

 FDA Information and Fact Sheets for Healthcare Providers Administering Vaccine